Minnesota lawmaker ordered to repay campaign for nearly $4,000 in living costs

 A longtime DFL state legislator from Winona has been fined and must repay his campaign nearly $4,000 after using political donor dollars to pay for rent, furniture and utilities at his St. Paul apartment.

-Expenditures included a $802 payment to Quality Furniture Rental, $631 for security deposits and parking fees and hundreds of dollars more in utility bills.
-According to annual campaign finance filings, Pelowski also used the contributor funds to pay for his December 2018 rent at The Penfield, a luxury building just blocks from the State Capitol in downtown St. Paul.
+Expenditures included an $802 payment to Quality Furniture Rental, $631 for security deposits and parking fees and hundreds of dollars more in utility bills.
+According to annual campaign finance filings, Pelowski also used the contributor funds to pay for his December 2018 rent at the Penfield, a luxury building in downtown St. Paul just blocks from the State Capitol.

 Those items caught the attention of staff at the campaign watchdog agency, which launched a review of the spending in April.
 State statute prohibits use of political fund money for personal purposes.